Technical reasons to choose FreeBSD over GNU/Linux

 rc utility, which is the command script that controls the automatic boot process after being called by init, to the command scripts, to the sysctl kernel management tool, to all the different system configuration, and everything else put together very well and well documented.

-I do not know exactly how to express this, but because FreeBSD is managed the way it is, as a complete operating system and project and not as a bunch of different projects that has been glued together in a distribution, everything is very well-thought-out, it is based upon many years of experience, and when things change, they change for the better for the entire community and with a lot of feedback from real use cases and problems in the industry.
+Because FreeBSD is managed the way it is, as a complete operating system and project and not as a bunch of different projects that has been glued together in a distribution, everything is well thought out, it is based upon many years of experience, and when things change, they change for the better for the entire community and with a lot of feedback from real use cases and problems in the industry.

-One of the best ways to really understand this is to read Michael W. Lucas book Absolute FreeBSD.
-He manages greatly to not only explain and describe all the technical issues the book deals with, but he also captures the important historical context to why things are exactly the way they are.
+One of the best ways to really understand FreeBSD is to read Michael W. Lucas book Absolute FreeBSD.
+He manages greatly to not only explain and describe all the technical issues, but he also captures the important historical context to why things are exactly the way they are.
+Even if you're just curious about FreeBSD, I highly recommend this book.

 Some people don't consider documentation to be a part of a technical reason to use something, but documentation belongs as an integrate part of the technology it describes.
 Bad documentation, outdated documentation and missing documentation should be considered a bug.

-FreeBSD also has the FreeBSD Handbook, which covers the installation and day to day use of FreeBSD.
-The FreeBSD Handbook can be installed locally during installation.
-The handbook do occasionally have some outdated sections as the book is the result of ongoing work by many individuals, but it is generally updated and it is well written.
+FreeBSD also has the FreeBSD Handbook, which covers anything from the installation to the day to day use of FreeBSD.
+The Handbook can also be installed locally during installation.
+The handbook do occasionally have some outdated sections as the book is the result of ongoing work by many individuals, but it is generally updated and well written.

 However, I can mention a couple of things.

-During installation of FreeBSD the installer provides a nice set of options you can enable or disable.
+During installation of FreeBSD the installer provides a set of options you can enable or disable.

 Most of FreeBSD's other kernel-level security settings are available in the